If a hot tub has too much chlorine it can not only damage the unit…

 Soaps, shower gels, and other body care products can lead to cloudy water, especially if you have a lot of people using your hot tub.
 Asking people to rinse off before they hop in can help alleviate this problem.

 Like body care products, spa salts can also lead to cloudy hot tub water.
-Although they may be used to add another element of relaxation, they can impact the pH level which can cloud your water.
+Although they may be used to add another element of relaxation, adding too much or mixing different salts can cloud your water.
 As much as you may like the idea of using spa salts, you should like the idea of clear hot tub water better.

 Low Sanitizer Levels